Last Updated on 2020/11/03

 The Jade Water Village 玉水寨

-It integrates natural landscape, Dongba religion and Naxi culture in a congenial whole.
-As the name of the village suggests, there are a lot of attractive landscapes related to water, such as the Three Waterfalls of Dragon, ancient trees (acer monoes) where melt water from the Yulong Snow Mountain gush out, and the Holy Spring.
-It is also a place to learn about Naxi people’s history and life from their traditional construction, the Dongba Wall Painting Gallery, house utensils, music, dance and various rituals.
+It integrates natural landscape, Dongba religion, and Naxi culture in a congenial whole.
+As the name of the village suggests, there are a lot of attractive landscapes related to water, such as the Three Waterfalls of Dragon, ancient trees (acer monoes) where meltwater from the Yulong Snow Mountain gush out, and the Holy Spring.
+It is also a place to learn about Naxi people’s history and life from their traditional construction, the Dongba Wall Painting Gallery, house utensils, music, dance, and various rituals.
 In the past, the Jade Water Village was the site where local Naxi people held rituals, for the place was believed to be the haunt of a dragon.
-As a matter of fact, the place is important because it provides the main source of water for Lijiang Basin.
+As a matter of fact, the place is important because it provides the main source of water for the Lijiang Basin.

 The gate of the Jade Water Village is composed of an archway supported by two big stone sculptures.
 The sculpture on the left is a red tiger and the other on the right is a white yak.
 They are regarded as the door-god of the Naxi people.
 The sculptures support a big flagstone in the style of the Dongba Scriptures, on which are three eye-catching Chinese characters “玉水寨”(Jade Water Village).
 In general, the gate is of primitive simplicity and grace.